NatnaelT/DeepFish/README.md

 (Deep Neural Net for Fisheries, or DeepFish).

 AI-driven end-to- end Deep Neural Network (DNN) based scalable, accessible and interpretable analytical tool for the operational control and management of water in the XXXXXX system.

+Part of the casvade DNN model: estimating SHA XXX outfow temprature is add